-As your due date comes closer, you may be wondering what your hospital bag needs.
+As your due date to giving birth comes closer, you may be wondering what your hospital bag needs.
 Once you are in your third trimester and after you’ve had your baby shower, you are at that point when you start getting prepared.
 You may be asking yourself, ‘what should I pack for the hospital for baby, for mom, and dad.’

 What week should you pack your hospital bag?